- Labor & Employment Litigation

 - Obtained arbitration award for Minnesota employer against its former employee alleging sexual assault and related torts in Broward County, Florida Circuit Court.

-- Obtained summary judgment for cable company on the issue of joint employment in FLSA collective action in the United States District Court, District of Nevada.
+- Obtained summary judgment for a Las Vegas based cable company on the issue of joint employment in FLSA collective action in the United States District Court, District of Nevada.

 Articles & Publications